UCL/2023-03-09-UCL-DasH/index.md

 {% if site.pilot %}
 This is a pilot workshop, testing out a lesson that is still under development.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
+  <b>Note: There is no registration fees.
+Please bring your own refreshments and snacks. </b>
 {% endif %}

 {% comment %}